top of page

 PLAY IT SAFE

-• Always wear a helmet and please no aero-bars.
+• Always wear a helmet.

 • Check weather forecast.
 (Events usually post cancellations due to bad weather one hour before event starts).